Heading – Genuineness and Caregivers

 (b) is not genuine.

-There are several principles about assessing whether a marriage is that are important to understand.Read more ›
+There are several other principles about assessing whether a marriage is that are important to understand.Read more ›

 The Federal Court has released a decision which seems to suggest that immigration officers can analyse whether a marriage is “one-sided” for the purpose of determining whether a marriage is not genuine or whether it was entered into for immigration purposes.
 Although Dalumay v.
 Canada, 2012 FC 1179 is not particularly ground-breaking, it contains some useful paragraphs reminding individuals what immigration officers are analysing when they process sponsorship applications.